header-banner-naturalfoods.jpg

 Earth First

-Rising demand for ‘natural’ foods has seen the term often used as a marketing tool in advertisements and packaging.
-But what exactly does ‘natural’ mean, and how are the claims legally regulated?
+Rising demand for "natural" foods has seen the term used as a marketing tool in advertisements and packaging.
+But what exactly does "natural" mean, and how are the claims legally regulated?

 Existing Regulations

-There are currently just two categories of consumables regulated by EU law in terms of their eligibility to be deemed ‘natural’.
-These are water, and flavourings–both of which can only be classed as ‘natural’ if they adhere to specific guidelines:1,2
+There are currently just two categories of consumables regulated by EU law regarding their eligibility to be deemed ‘natural’.
+These are water and flavourings–both of which can only be classed as ‘natural’ if they adhere to specific guidelines:1,2

 Natural Water

-Water can only be classed as ‘natural mineral water’ if the source, mineral composition and microbiological state is the same as it was at source, with no additional treatment.
-Carbon dioxide can still be added to make ‘natural mineral water’ sparkling, without compromising it’s ‘natural’ standard.1,3,4,5
+Water can only be classed as ‘natural mineral water’ if the source, mineral composition and microbiological state are the same as they were at the source, with no additional treatment.
+Carbon dioxide can still be added to make ‘natural mineral water’ sparkling without compromising its ‘natural’ standard.1,3,4,5

 Natural Flavourings